-I reached out to Twitter to see if I could understand why they would suspend such accounts, and got a link to their DMCA policy, which states:
+I reached out to Twitter to see if I could understand why they would suspend such accounts, and got a link to their DMCA policy

 It seems like Twitter would have really strong reasons for refusing such takedowns.
 Twitter could easily point out that a link to a webpage is simply not infringing, thus they're not hosting any infringing content included in the DMCA notice.
 Instead, it doesn't just block that single tweet but suspends an entire account?
 That's ridiculous overkill... and exactly what whoever is issuing the takedown notice wants.
 Even worse, by not providing the information on who filed the takedown, the whole process is completely blind.
 It's censorship by DMCA takedown with Twitter helping out.
 That's really unfortunate for a company that has a history of standing up to legal bullies.